mxstbr/mxstbr.github.io/_posts/2016-12-14-linting-styles-in-js-with-stylelint.md

 [`stylelint`](http://stylelint.io) is a linter for CSS, meaning it helps you make sure you're writing good code.
 It's like `eslint`, except for CSS instead of JS. `stylelint` has a huge amount of rules and a vibrant ecosystem, which means it's the best choice for CSS linting right now.

-I wanted to leverage the power and ecosystem of `stylelint` to allow developers to lint their CSS in `styled-components`.

-How can we make `stylelint` lint this CSS?
+Leveraging the power and ecosystem of `stylelint` to allow developers to lint their CSS in `styled-components` seems like a great thing to do!
+How can we make that happen?

 ## First try